aws-samples/cicd-with-aws-code-suite/README.md

-## My Project

-TODO: Fill this README out!

-Be sure to:

-* Change the title in this README
-* Edit your repository description on GitHub
+## This repository contains essential files for AWS Blog

+Use the files in this repository to follow AWS Blog "Complete CI/CD with AWS CodeCommit, CodeBuild, CodeDeploy & CodePipeline"
+{Blog link to be added later}

 ## License